 Leaving The School During School Hours:

-Students are not allowed to leave the campus during the school day without permissions from the office.
+Students are not allowed to leave the campus during the school day without permission from the High School Office Administration.
 Parents will need to call the office to excuse their student from school.

 Dance Regulations: (9th-12th Grade Students)